My name is Lori-Lyn.

 If you're interested in hosting a retreat or workshop or have questions about a prayer- please drop me a line.

-Unless otherwise marked, all paintings are for sale and can be delivered in the Lexington area, or shipped in the U.S.
+Unless otherwise marked, most paintings are for sale and can be delivered in the Lexington area, or shipped in the U.S.

 I look forward to hearing from you.